euzero/euzero/README.md

 - 👋 Hi, I’m @euzero
-- 👀 I’m interested in BigData,machine learning
+- 👀 I’m interested in NLP, knowledgeGraph
-- 🌱 I’m currently learning BigData
+- 🌱 I’m currently learning NLP, java

 <!---
 euzero/euzero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.